Waivable and Nonwaivable Enlistment Criteria

 c.
 The investigation will include-

-(1) All documents required for enlistment and all documents required for a conduct waiver if required.
+(1) All documents required for enlistment and all documents required required under Para 4-28.

 (2) Police record checks as required by this regulation.